Update: This article was updated on Dec. 11 following the successful return of the Orion crew capsule, and the completion of the Artemis I mission.

 What does NASA hope to learn from this un-crewed mission to the moon?
 According to Troutman, the Artemis I mission will primarily test two things: The performance of the SLS rocket and Orion Crew Capsule, and the safety of the astronauts inside.

-For the purposes of this mission, those astronauts will be played by three mannequins — or "moonikins" — riding inside the Orion capsule.
+For the purposes of the Artemis I mission, those astronauts were played by three mannequins — or "moonikins" — riding inside the Orion capsule.

-Sitting up front, Commander Moonikin Campos (named after former NASA scientist Arturo Campos, a key figure in the Apollo 13 mission of 1970) will test out NASA's new space suit, the Orion Crew Survival System flight suit.
-Behind him will sit Helga and Zohar — two "phantoms," or limbless mannequins made of "materials that mimic human bones, soft tissues, and organs of an adult female," according to NASA.
+Sitting up front, Commander Moonikin Campos (named after former NASA scientist Arturo Campos, a key figure in the Apollo 13 mission of 1970) tested out NASA's new space suit, the Orion Crew Survival System flight suit.
+Behind him sat Helga and Zohar — two "phantoms," or limbless mannequins made of "materials that mimic human bones, soft tissues, and organs of an adult female," according to NASA.
 (Commander Campos' name was selected through a public contest; Helga and Zohar were named by the German and Israeli space agencies, who are partners on the mission).

-Campos and Zohar will wear special vests to protect them from the intense solar radiation that Earth's atmosphere usually blocks; the third mannequin will go vestless to serve as an experimental control (sorry, Helga).
+Campos and Zohar wore special vests to protect them from the intense solar radiation that Earth's atmosphere usually blocks; the third mannequin went vestless to serve as an experimental control (sorry, Helga).

 The four "nail-biter" moments

 Assessing the durability and functionality of the spacecraft itself is the other crucial objective for Artemis I, Troutman said.
-And the best tests of the SLS and Orion spacecraft's abilities will occur during four key "high energy events."
+And the best tests of the SLS and Orion spacecraft's abilities boil down to four key "high energy events."

 "That's always a nail-biter, because you have these large moving bodies and they have to come up and separate and clear," Troutman said.
-While numerous NASA launches have successfully completed this procedure,ut "it's still a tricky maneuver to do."
+While numerous NASA launches have successfully completed this procedure in the past, "it's still a tricky maneuver to do."

-The third big event is the trans-lunar injection — a critical maneuver that lasts about 20 minutes, wherein the now-booster-free spacecraft fires a smaller RL10 engine to push entirely out of Earth's orbit and set off on a trajectory for the moon.
-Five days later, the Orion spacecraft will be on the moon's doorstep, orbiting within about 62 miles (100 km) of the lunar surface.
+The third big event was the trans-lunar injection — a critical maneuver that lasts about 20 minutes, wherein the now-booster-free spacecraft fired a smaller RL10 engine to push entirely out of Earth's orbit and set off on a trajectory for the moon.
+Five days later, the Orion spacecraft arrived on the moon's doorstep, orbiting within about 80 miles (130 km) of the lunar surface.

-After several weeks of orbiting the moon, taking pictures, and running tests on various spacecraft equipment, the Orion capsule will return to Earth.
-This sets in motion the final high-energy event: the fiery fall through Earth's atmosphere, during which the spacecraft will endure temperatures of about 5,000 degrees Fahrenheit (2,760 degrees Celsius) — about half as hot as the surface of the sun.
+After several weeks of orbiting the moon, taking pictures, and running tests on various spacecraft equipment, the Orion capsule returned to Earth.
+This set in motion the final high-energy event: the fiery fall through Earth's atmosphere, during which the spacecraft endured temperatures of about 5,000 degrees Fahrenheit (2,760 degrees Celsius) — about half as hot as the surface of the sun.

 "Orion's going to come screaming down at 11 kilometers a second [6.8 miles per second]," Troutman said.
 "This is where we'll test Orion's heat shield, which is one of our big objectives for the mission."

-Finally, the capsule will deploy parachutes and splash down into the Pacific Ocean off Baja California, Mexico.
-How the spacecraft fares through these high-energy events will tell NASA whether the Artemis program is ready to proceed to its second phase.
+It will take researchers months to assess how the spacecraft fared through these high-energy events.
+Ultimately, these results will tell NASA whether the Artemis program is ready to proceed to its second phase.
 In Artemis II, currently planned for May 2024, a crew of real human astronauts will repeat the journey around the moon that their mannequin colleagues embarked on during Artemis I.